 Still wondering where to stay in Banff?
 If you’re seeking accommodation in a location further away from the hustle and bustle of Banff and closer to the natural beauty of Lake Louise, Baker Creek Mountain Resort is a laid-back escape offering comfortable lodge and log cabin accommodations.

-You’ll get a true Canadian backcountry experience surrounded by stunning mountain scenery and vast wilderness.
+You’ll get an authentic Canadian backcountry experience surrounded by stunning mountain scenery and vast wilderness.
 Enjoy a roaring fire under the night sky with access to outdoor fire pits.
 Retreat to your cozy room or log cabin, most of which are equipped with a wood-burning stove and kitchenette.

 Baker Creek Bistro serves genuine Canadian dishes and local craft beer that you can enjoy inside or on the patio.

-Mount Engadine is not in Banff National Park, but it’s one of the most unique places to stay in the Canadian Rockies so I had to mention it.
-Set in the heart of the Spray Valley near popular hikes like Tent Ridge and Smutwood this is a fantastic place to stay.
+Mount Engadine is not in Banff National Park but is one of the most unique cabins near Banff to stay.
+Set in the heart of the Spray Valley near popular Kananaskis hikes like Tent Ridge and Smutwood this is a fantastic place to stay.